-Philip Mintz - Mr. Mintz is a Partner and Chief Investment Officer of Apollo's US and Asia Real Estate Equity business.
+Philip Mintz - Mr. Mintz is a Partner and Chief Investment Officer of Apollo's US Real Estate Equity business.
+Mr. Mintz also is the Co-Chief Executive Officer of Apollo Realty Income Solutions, a perpetually offered, non-traded real estate investment trust managed by an affiliate of Apollo.
 He joined Apollo in 2015, following Apollo's acquisition of Venator Real Estate Capital Partners, the firm Mr. Mintz founded in 2013 and the manager of the \$1 billion Trophy Property Development Fund ("TPD").
 Beginning in 2012, Mr. Mintz served as Chief Investment Officer of Winnington Capital in Hong Kong, the prior manager of TPD.
 Previously, he was the Chief Investment Officer of Asia Pacific Land, a Tokyo based real estate investment manager with offices in Tokyo, Hong Kong, Shanghai and Taipei.
 Mr. Mintz was previously a Partner at Warburg Pincus, where he initiated the Asian real estate investing efforts and deployed over \$800 million in equity.
 He was also the Chief Executive Officer of General Electric Real Estate Asia, where he led a team of 300 employees throughout the region and managed in excess of \$4 billion in assets.
 Prior to GE, Mr. Mintz was a Director in Mergers and Acquisitions at Merrill Lynch in New York where he focused on real estate transactions, and an Associate at Skadden, Arps, Slate, Meagher & Flom.
 Mr. Mintz graduated with an MBA from New York University, a JD from Fordham University, and a BA in political science from Duke University.

 Spencer J. Propper - Mr. Propper is a Partner at Apollo.
 Mr. Propper serves as one of the Fund's Portfolio Managers and has served as a member of the Investment Committee of the Fund's adviser since the Fund's inception in 2014.
 Mr. Propper has also served as the Co-Chief Investment Officer and a member of the Investment Committee of ARIS Management, LLC since June 2022.
 Previously, Mr. Propper served as Managing Director of Griffin Capital Company, LLC and Chief Operating Officer of Griffin Capital Asset Management Company, LLC.
 Prior to his roles with the Fund and the Adviser, Mr. Propper was a Director at Lakemont Group, a boutique real estate investment banking and consulting firm.
-Within this role Mr. Propper provided portfolio management services to the Bluerock Total Income Plus Real Estate Fund.
-Additionally, at the Lakemont

-Group, Mr. Propper was responsible for overseeing projects for a variety of clients including pension funds, private equity firms and publicly traded real estate companies and specialized in structured finance, market analysis and strategic due diligence.
+Within this role Mr. Propper was responsible for overseeing projects for a variety of clients including pension funds, private equity firms and publicly traded real estate companies and specialized in structured finance, market analysis and strategic due diligence.
 Mr. Propper holds a Master of Business Administration and Bachelor of Science in Finance and Real Estate from the University of Central Florida.